 A few months back we submitted a request to DCAA under Freedom of Information Act.
 Based on the DPC guidance referencing both DCAA and DCMA as playing a key role in support of the rest of the DoD Acquisition Community, we expected DCAA would have a significant number of documents disclosing this key role.
 Turns out, not so much.
 All we got was a single document listing 13 frequently asked questions (FAQs) DCAA has been fielding from their auditors, dated July 31, 2020.

-Topics: Cost and Pricing and Budgeting, Contracts Administration, Defense Contractors, Cost-Type Contracts, DCAA Audit Support, Defense Procurement and Acquisition Policy (DPAP), Cost Accounting Standards (CAS), COVID-19
+Topics: Proposal Cost Volume Development & Pricing, Contracts and Subcontracts Administration, DCAA Audit Support, Defense Procurement and Acquisition Policy (DPAP), Cost Accounting Standards (CAS), COVID-19

 For the past 10+ weeks, we have focused on how to work remotely, compensate employees who are unable to work due to COVID-19 related reasons, and how to interpret and implement the new laws applicable to the pandemic, such as the Families First Coronavirus Response Act, the Paycheck Protection Program, and CARES.
 As many states begin to loosen the “shelter at home/social distancing” guidelines, it is time to consider – how do we return to work safely?